 The 401(k) first became law in 1978, and was widely adopted in the 1980s as a cheaper alternative to traditional pension plans, which were usually paid for by employers.
 It began a shift away from the responsibility of saving for retirement from the employer, to the employee.

 When you are saving in a 401(k) there are a bunch of rules and regulations you’ll need to know about, including rules about how much you (and your employer) can contribute, when you can withdraw the money, and under what circumstances.
 So let’s jump in and take a look.

 The 401(k) contribution limits are a set limit beyond which you can’t contribute to your account.
 It’s the maximum you can contribute under this tax-deferred plan, although you can also contribute to a Roth IRA, or to a taxable investment.

-The contribution limit remains the same at $19,500 this year.
+The contribution limit increases to $22,500 this year.
 The following table will show the maximum yearly contribution to the 401k account type every year since 2007.

 |Year||401k Contribution Limit|

 Since 2007 we have seen an increase of $7,000 in the 401(k) contribution limits.